EvandroCT/dl-generalize/README.md

 # Installation

-The following installation steps were tested with Debian 9 (stretch) and Ubuntu 18.04 (Bionic Beaver).
+The following installation steps were tested with Debian 9 (stretch), Ubuntu 18.04 (Bionic Beaver) and Ubuntu 16.04 (Xenial Xerus).
 Please, run all commands either as root or sudoer user.

 ### 1) To install python3 and some dependencies, one must run, in terminal: